jossag/av-ffmpeg-blackframe/README.md

 `pixel_black_th, pix_th`
 Set the threshold for considering a pixel "black".
 Default value is 0.10.

+### Script

+A convenient bash-script in `bin/bframe.sh` can be used with the video input file as argument.
+This script redirects the output from FFmpeg into a file called `bframe_output.txt` which is later parsed and converted to json.

 ## Parsing

-Python script `bin/parse_bframe.py` parses FFmpeg output and transforms into Accurate.Video timespan format.
+A Python script `bin/parse_bframe.py` parses the FFmpeg output and transforms it into Accurate.Video timespan format.

 ### Example